pynbody/pynbody/docs/index.rst

 All of the information in the reference guide is also available through the interactive python help system.
-In ipython, this is as easy as putting a `?` at the end of a command:
+In ipython or Jupyter, this is as easy as putting a `?` at the end of a command:

 .. ipython::